The gradient flow for entropy on closed planar curves: Introduction

 The entropy flow \eqref{EF} is a highly degenerate system of fourth order parabolic partial differential equations.
 The $\partial_\theta$ derivative involves division by the curvature scalar $k$.
 Expressing \eqref{EF} in the arbitrary parametrisation, the leading-order term $k_{\theta\theta}$ is

 whose highest-order component is

 Since $\IP{\gamma_{uu}}{N} = k|\gamma_u|^2$, and $|\gamma_u|\ne0$ along any regular curve, the degeneracy in the highest-order term in the operator is proportional to $k^{-2}$.
 This is much more than the usual ``powers of the gradient $|\gamma_u|$'' degeneracy that one typically finds in curvature flow of curves.
 For local existence, we see this in the hypothesis of our first local existence theorem (Theorem \ref{TM1}).
-This result says that the flow exists uniquely from locally convex initial data of class $W^{3,\infty}(du)$.
+This result says that the flow exists uniquely from locally strictly convex initial data of class $W^{3,\infty}(du)$.
 The flow instantly becomes smooth (that is, for $t>0$), and if $T<\infty$ then the $W^{3,\infty}(du)$ norm explodes as $t\nearrow T$.
 The proof of Theorem \ref{TM1} is via the method of maximal regularity and analytic semigroups.

-The entropy flow expands any initial circle, with radius $r(t) = \sqrt{r_0^2 + 2t}$ ($r_0$ is the radius of the initial circle).
+The entropy flow expands any initial circle, with radius over time given by $r(t) = \sqrt{r_0^2 + 2t}$ ($r_0$ is the radius of the initial circle).
 A natural question is on the stability of this homothetic solution.
 This correlates well with other work on fourth-order flows, for instance stability of circles under curve diffusion \cite{CR20,MO20,W13}, the elastic flow \cite{DKS02}, and Chen's flow \cite{BWW20,CWW20}.